CoherentLabs/coherent-cli/README.md

 Opens the [Player.exe](https://coherent-labs.com/Documentation/cpp-gameface/d8/db6/player.html) with a file or URL

-**_Note: This command requires a valid coh-config.json with a correct path to a Gameface/Prysm package.
+**_Note: This command requires a valid coh-config.json with a correct path to a Gameface/Prysm package._**
-This command works only on Windows at the moment_**

 ### Usage